fil-noct/dct-image-compression-demo/README.md

 # dct-image-compression-demo
-A web-based visual demonstration of JPEG-like image compression using Discrete Cosine Transform (DCT) and thresholding
+A web-based visual demonstration of JPEG-like image compression using Discrete Cosine Transform (DCT) and thresholding.
+Built with a Vanilla JavaScript frontend for interactive visualization and a high-performance Rust/WASM backend for efficient computation.
+This project explores the fundamentals of lossy image compression and serves as an educational tool for understanding JPEG compression techniques.